Stars1233/gemma4-browser-extension/README.md

 The extension maintains a semantic search-enabled history database:

 - **find_history**: Search your browsing history using natural language queries instead of exact keywords.
-The system stores vector embeddings for page titles, descriptions, and URLs in IndexedDB, enabling semantic search with time-based filtering and relevance scoring.
+The system stores vector embeddings for page titles, descriptions, and URLs in IndexedDB, enabling semantic search with time-based filtering.
-- **search_history**: Traditional keyword-based history search
-- **search_bookmarks**: Search through your bookmarks

 ### Installation